EcmaTC53/docs/src/content/docs/glossary.md

 description: A set of common terms and jargon used to define the ECMA-419 APIs
 ---

+## Analog

+In an electrical signal, existing in a continuous range, as opposed to the discrete ranges of [digital](#digital).

 ## Byte Buffer

 An instance of the following JavaScript types: